ExtremeDramaLlama/classroom_log_parser/README.md

 This tool is not guaranteed to be perfect.
 Double check all results against what's shown in your [billing info](https://prv.tutor.com/nGEN/Apps/SocWinSupportingPages/Provider/BillingInfo.aspx).
 On that linked page, if you click on your earnings, it will show the date and times and how much you earned for every session that month.

 Note that the times shown on that billing info page are in Eastern Time, while your log file uses your local time.
+The log file, as least for me as a US resident, is timestamped in US format, meaning month/day/year.
+If you live outside the US (and more importantly, have Windows set to use a non-US locale), your logfile *may* use day/month/year, in which case this tool will give you completely wrong information.
+I really don't know if this will happen or not, so if it *does*, I'd love to know.

 This tool uses a five minute threshold to detect events, in order to prevent false positives.
+This is because when classroom is working correctly and the student leaves first, there's always going to be a non-zero amount of time between that event and you clicking the end session button.

 # Python Version